-If and when you do deploy a Ubuntu server you’ll want to keep the above five things in mind.
+If and when you do deploy an Ubuntu server you'll want to keep the above five things in mind.
 It’s important to know the configuration of the server once it’s deployed so you know what type of access the public can get to and what yet needs to be hardened.

 Enjoy learning and don’t be afraid to break something in your safe environment, as the experience can be a great teacher when it’s time to go live.

 The Most Helpful Humans In Hosting™

 We pride ourselves on being The Most Helpful Humans In Hosting™!
 Our support staff is always available to assist with any Dedicated, Cloud, or VPS server issues 24 hours a day, 7 days a week 365 days a year.